When Completing the Application Form

 - If you are unsure about an individual’s COI status, contact the COI Office.

-- Ensure all documents are finalized (no draft documents) and ready for review.
+- Ensure all documents are finalized and clean versions (no draft documents or tracked changes) and ready for review.

 - Review the application and supporting documents to ensure consistency.

-- Ensure numbers (time commitment, number of subjects, age of subjects, compensation, etc.) are consistent across all sections of the application and all documents.
+- Ensure numbers (time commitment, number of subjects, age of subjects, compensation, inclusion criteria, etc.) are consistent across all sections of the application and all documents.

 - Ensure risks and benefits are consistent in the application and consent, etc.